Diego Silang: Legacy

 After Silang's death, his Spanish-Itneg mestiza wife, Gabriela Silang, took command of the revolt and fought courageously.
 The Spanish sent a strong force against her.
 She was forced to retreat to what is now Abra.
 Gabriela led her troops towards Vigan but was driven back.
 She fled again to Abra, where she was captured.
 Gabriela and her men were summarily hanged on September 20, 1763, she being hanged the last.

 The Philippine Navy named two of its frigate in his honor.
-First is BRP Diego Silang (PF-9) which served from 1976 through 1990, and the future BRP Diego Silang (FFG-07).
+First is BRP Diego Silang (PF-9) which served from 1976 through 1990, and BRP Diego Silang (FFG-07) which entered service in 2025.